icebarf/files/README.md

 ## Fonts

-- Install mononoki-nerd-font-patched from AUR (is not used anymore)
+- Install mononoki-nerd-font-patched from AUR (don't use anymore)
 - Cantrell for normal text
 - Cascadia Code PL for monospace text

+## Gnome Shell Extensions

+These are the extensions I prefer while using Gnome desktop.

+Though all of these are not necessarily enabled at all times.

+- Blur my shell
+- Clipboard History
+- Alphabetical App Grid
+- AppIndicator and KStatusNotifierItem Support
+- Dash to Dock
+- Freon
+- gtile
+- OpenWeather